moonbuggy/docker-dnsmasq-updater/README.md

 If you have a LAN with your router using dnsmasq for local DNS you may find yourself frequently updating a hosts file as you add or remove Docker containers.
 The currently available options for automating this typically require you to put Docker containers in a subdomain (e.g. *.docker.local) and/or, if you want to keep the containers in the top level domain (i.e. *.local), installing a full-fledged name server on the router and syncing it with the same in a container on the Docker host.

 Docker Dnsmasq Updater allows host names to be added or removed automatically without added complexity or resource demands on the router.
-It can be run as a standalone script on the Docker host or in a container, it only needs access to the Docker socket and SSH/SCP access to the router (or any device providing local DNS with a hosts file).
+It can be run as a standalone script on the Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).

 This script has been built with an AsusWRT/Entware router in mind, but should work with any device running dnsmasq or using a hosts file.